machinetranslate/machinetranslate.org/applications/post-editing.md

 # Post-editing

 Human **post-editing** is the review and correction of machine translation output.
+With the rise in machine translation quality, **human translation** often refers to a post-editing workflow.

 When post-editing, the human translator checks the original input and the machine translation output, and fixes errors in the output.

-Post-editing started to replace human translation because it is faster and cheaper than the traditional human translation process.
+Post-editing started to replace pure human translation because it is faster and cheaper.

-With rising machine translation quality, it is becoming the dominant human translation workflow.

 ### Flavors
 With **light post-editing**, the goal is that readers understand the idea of a text.
 Light post-editing provides the gist of a message.
 It is usually aimed at internal communications.